enriquepablo/terms/doc/language.rst

 There are 2 relations that can be established among pairs of words.

 As we shall see below,
-these relations are formally similar to the set theory relations "is an element of" and "is a subset of".
+these relations are formally similar to the set relations "is an element of" and "is a subset of".

 In English, we express the first relation as "is of type",